 A disc jockey on the buttrock station mentioned that his mother used to say, "It's raining and the sun is shining.
 That means the devil is beating his wife."

 Huh.
 In the southwest we just call it a sunshower.
-I guess that's what I get for flippping to a buttrock station.
-And here's what you get from flipping Deuce of Clubs: Knife Juice (by Economy Superstar).
+I guess that's what I get for flipping to a buttrock station.

 Lastly, in 2000, the strangest blow: Spade's pal and personal assistant, David "Skippy" Malloy, attacked and beat Spade, stabbing him repeatedly with a stun gun.
 "It was way more brutal than we let on back then."
 The walls and floors of his house, Spade said, were spattered with blood.